Neville Dilkes

-Neville Dilkes (born 28 August 1930) is an English conductor and organist.
+Neville Dilkes (28 August 1930 – 10 May 2025) was an English conductor and organist.
+He is particularly remembered for his pioneering recordings of British music with the English Sinfonia and other orchestras, including his HMV recording of E.J.
+Moeran’s Symphony in G minor in 1973.

+Life and career

-He was born in Derby, England to a musical family.
+Dilkes was born in Derby, England on 28 August 1930, to a musical family.
 He became a Fellow of Trinity College of Music, London, and later did his National Service in the Royal Army Medical Corps.
 He taught at Repton, and then in 1955 was named Director of Music at Corby Grammar School, where he mounted a school production of Gluck's opera Orfeo ed Euridice.
 This brought together a number of musicians from the Midlands, who formed the Kettering Symphony Orchestra under Dilkes' leadership.

-In 1961 he formed the Midland Sinfonia and also a chamber music performance group, Opera Da Camera.
+In 1961, he formed the Midland Sinfonia and also a chamber music performance group, Opera Da Camera.
 The Midland Sinfonia was administered from Dilkes' home for its first five years; it acquired a permanent office in Nottingham in 1966, and gave its first London concert in 1968.
 It was later renamed the English Sinfonia.

-In 1963 he joined the Netherlands Radio Union International Conductors' Course, where his principal tutor was Dean Dixon.
-He was the inaugural winner of the Watney-Sargent Award, chosen by Sir Malcolm Sargent himself.
+In 1963, he joined the Netherlands Radio Union International Conductors' Course, where his principal tutor was Dean Dixon.
+He was the inaugural winner of the Watney-Sargent Award, chosen by Malcolm Sargent himself.

-He is an associate conductor of the Philomusica of London.
-He is a Fellow of the Royal College of Organists.
+He was an associate conductor of the Philomusica of London.
+He was a Fellow of the Royal College of Organists.